Your best choice for home remodeling services

 Interior and Exterior Painting, Light drywall repair, Wallpaper Removal

-My name is Kevin Schaben, I am the owner and operator of A Room for Improvement painting and wallpaper removal Omaha, Ne.
+My name is Andy Schaben, I am the owner and operator of A Room for Improvement painting and wallpaper removal Omaha, Ne.
 The core of my business is treating customers the way I want to be treated.
 I want to feel safe leaving my home in the hands of a painting professional I can trust.
-I refuse to have my kids exposed to loud vulgar music or rude workers that don’t have a “professional” look about them.
 If I hire someone to do painting and wallpaper removal, I need someone who will do the work for me without the process being a struggle.
 That being said, I still would like to feel completely in control.
 If you feel the same way I do, please give us a call.
 I will answer the phone and deliver everything as described above!